 Charities and the Media

-Media reporting about charities shapes the public’s attitude towards our sector.
-And as we have seen in recent years, a few negative headlines about a handful of organisations can have far-reaching consequences for the entire sector.
+Media reports about charities shape the public’s attitude towards our sector.
+A few negative headlines about a handful of organisations have the potential to cultivate negative attitudes and pre-conceptions about charities.

 What are we working on?

 The Wheel works with media professionals to encourage accurate, balanced and fair media reporting of our sector.